ujangdoubleday/ta-nft-collection/README.md

-# Pixel Vault - NFT Creator Platform
+# MyNFTs.exe - NFT Creator Platform

 A retro-styled web application for creating and managing NFT collections using Next.js, ethers.js, and MetaMask integration.